-The results emphasize that SMEs are more vulnerable to informal competition compared to larger firms, consistent with Pisani's (2015) observations.
-Pisani's insights into the role of institutional rules of the game and regional disparities resonate with the study's findings.
+Pisani's (2015) insights into the role of institutional rules of the game and regional disparities resonate with the study's findings.
 For instance, firms operating in regions with weaker institutional enforcement or away from economic hubs face greater challenges in managing informal competition.
 This mirrors the study's conclusion that informal activities have a homogeneous negative effect across firms but intensify under conditions of limited regulatory scrutiny and financial strain.